I'm trying to buy tickets online but there are no tour times listed.

-Is it safe to walk around downtown after dark?
+Is it safe to walk around Old Town after dark?

 Yes.
-Although the stories of Albuquerque’s haunted past are filled with spooky characters, modern downtown Albuquerque is a vibrant, busy place that is well maintained by the City.
-Our tour route is designed to take you away from the noise and traffic of downtown, but we will never take you anywhere we would not feel comfortable going ourselves.
+Although the stories of Albuquerque’s haunted past are filled with spooky characters, the Old Town and Sawmill area are a safe area.
+We will never take you anywhere we would not feel comfortable going ourselves.

 Is food or drink allowed on the Albucreepy Downtown Ghost Walk?

 Yes.
 We especially recommend bringing bottled water.
 It’s best to eat a light dinner before the tour so that you have enough energy to walk for 1.3 miles.
 Alcoholic beverages are not permitted.